thephez/dash-docs/_includes/devdoc/guide_p2p_network.md

 * More than 60 minutes have passed since the last activation
 * A failure occurred during the last sync attempt (after a 1 minute cooldown before sync restarts)

+Once a masternode completes an initial full sync, continuing synchronization is maintained by the exchange of P2P messages with other nodes.
+Each masternode issues a ping (`mnp` message) periodically to notify others that it is still online.
+Masternodes that do not issue a ping for 3 hours will be put into the `MASTERNODE_NEW_START_REQUIRED` state and will need to issue a masternode announce (`mnb` message).

 #### Masternode Sync Status